Freelance Unpaid InvoiceLast modified: November 23, 2023

 It is important to remember that, however uncomfortable and sensitive the situation, you are not alone in this.
 The late payment or non-payment of freelance invoices is, unfortunately, a common issue for many workers in the UK.

-In a report that was conducted by YunoJuno, around 55% of freelancers have done work that they have not been paid for.
+In a report by YourMoney news site, 41% of freelancers have done work that they have not been paid for.
 This is a shocking discovery that prompts the need for change, ensuring less and fewer freelancers experience this.

 Making the right choice when planning the recovery of your freelance unpaid invoice is more important than you may believe.
 Making the wrong decision could be the difference between getting paid and losing even more money.